pombredanne/scsc/README.md

         source gq_credentials/rc
         /usr/local/bin/euca-import-keypair -f id_rsa.pub scsc

-5. Copy the private key to your hard drive for now (because SSH can't use keys from the FAT file system): `cp id_rsa ~/.ssh/id_rsa_scsc`
+5. Copy the private key to your hard drive for now (because SSH can't use keys from the FAT file system): `cp id_rsa_scsc ~/.ssh/`

 *It's also a good idea to set up full disk encryption on your devices.*